zakdavlin/WorkExamples/README.md

 # Work Examples
-This repository contains programs that demonstrate what I have worked!
+This repository contains programs that demonstrate what I have worked on!